rsdesoto/calendar-challenge/README.md

 - include start/end times for dates

 - first: get the calendar displaying for the month - DONE
-- second: add the functionality to select a date and add an appointment
+- second: add the functionality to select a date and add an appointment - DONE
+- 2.5: render the appointments that exist
 - third: add the ability to check if an appointment exists already

 - for creating a new appointment - click the button and bring up a div with date, time, description